Anna Hughes

 Research interests

 My research focus is understanding the dynamics and evolution of past ice sheets.
-To date this has included:
+Some examples of my research projects:

-• Geomorphological mapping of glacial landforms and reconstruction of past ice flow and retreat across Britain and Scandinavia using high-resolution digital elevation models;
+• Geomorphological mapping of glacial landforms and reconstruction of past ice flow and retreat using high-resolution digital elevation models;

 • Terrestrial cosmogenic nuclide exposure dating of glacially streamlined surfaces and erratic boulders to determine ice-retreat rates;

-• Establishing a pan-ice sheet chronology to reconstruct the timing and evolution of the Eurasian ice sheets during the last glacation;
+• Establishing pan-ice sheet chronologies to reconstruct the timing and evolution of Northern Hemisphre ice sheets;

-• Providing useful glacial geological datasets to constrain and validate ice sheet models.
+• Providing useful and Open Access glacial geological datasets to constrain and validate ice sheet models.

 Links to my publications can be found at the following archives: ORCID, Google Scholar